confluentinc/migration-workshops/hosted-kafka-to-enterprise-migration/PART-3/README.md

 4. When prompted, enter your Confluent Cloud API Key details (f you don't have a Confluent Cloud API Key, see the [Workshop Introduction](../README.md) prerequisites) and SASL username ("msk-user") and password ("ChangeMe123!") for the MSK cluster.
 Terraform will begin deploying the necessary resources.

-Once you've done this, you can navigate to the [Confluent Cloud Console](http://confluent.cloud/go/cluster) and view your newly-created target resources.
+5. After the terraform deployment completes successfully,you can navigate to the [Confluent Cloud Console](http://confluent.cloud/go/cluster) and view your newly-created target resources.

 ![image](../assets/cluster.png)

-5. After the terraform deployment completes successfully, you need to add the newly-created **cluster API key** to your `env.cc` file.
-First, get the API key and secret from the terraform output:
+6. Now you need to add the newly-created **credentials**, **Confluent Cloud bootstrap endpoint** to your `env.cc` file.
+First, get the values from the terraform output:
    ```bash
    terraform output confluent_cloud_cluster_bootstrap_endpoint
    terraform output confluent_cloud_cluster_api_key
    terraform output confluent_cloud_cluster_api_key_secret
    ```

-6. Navigate to your clients directory and update the `env.cc` file with the cluster API credentials:
+7. Navigate to your clients directory and update the `env.cc` file with the cluster API credentials:
    ```bash
    cd ~/clients
    nano env.cc
    ```

-7. Replace the placeholder values in your `env.cc` file with the actual cluster API credentials from the terraform output:
+8. Replace the placeholder values in your `env.cc` file with the actual cluster API credentials from the terraform output:
    ```bash
    # Confluent Cloud Environment Configuration
    export KAFKA_ENV=cc